-- Theoretical knowledge will be tested at the end of each unit through an on-line, multiple choice questionnaire.
-These exams will be taken through the WebCT platform on the dates assigned at the time.
-The total value of these tests will be 1 point. - At the end of each unit, and in the PT session which will be announced, the student will have to solve different exercises corresponding to the unit.
-These will be corrected and will have a total value of 2 points. - Throughout the term, there will be three computer room sessions (SSC).
-The use of Mathematica 7 software will be assessed within these sessions by solving some practical exercises using the computer, as well as practical exercises proposed by the lecturer and related to those given out to students before the computer room sessions.
-These exercises will have a total value of 2 points.
+- Theoretical knowledge will be tested at the end of each unit through an on-line, multiple choice questionnaire (with one or more true answers).
+If technical requirements meet, these exams will be taken through the Blackboard Learn platform on the dates assigned at the time; on the contrary, the corresponding tests will take place on the sessions determined by the lecturers.
+The total value of these tests will be 1 point (i.e., 10% of the total mark of the course and 20% of the continuous evaluation). - At the end of each unit, and in the PT session which will be announced, the student will have to solve different exercises corresponding to the unit.
+These will be corrected and will have a total value of 2 points (that is, 20% of the total mark of the course and 40% of the continuous evaluation). - Throughout the term, there will be some computer room sessions (SSC).
+The use of Mathematica software will be assessed within these sessions by solving some practical exercises using the computer, as well as practical exercises proposed by the lecturer and related to those given out to students before the computer room sessions.
+These exercises will have a total value of 2 points (what is 20% of the total mark of the course and 40% of the continuous evaluation). - In order to pass the continuous evaluation, the student has to reach at least 2.5 points (out of 5) in this part (i.e., 25% of the total mark of the course and 50% of the continuous evaluation).
+In the 1st summons, only those students fitting the conditions of the current regulations (i.e., proved illness, labor incompatibility, talented sportsmen and sportswomen, etc.) can resit the ongoing assessment.
+In the 2nd summons, the ongoing assessment can be retaken by those students who failed the continuous evaluation during the term and by those student who passed but decided to refuse to his/her mark; in this second case, the student must notify his/her decission 10 days prior the 2^{nd} summons exam to the course coordinator (ammarcar@upo.es).